Mert-Cihangiroglu/Fine-Tuning-Yolov3/README.md

   9- I set the value of max_batches to 4000 to repeat learning more.<br />
   10 - Set steps to 80% and 90% of max_batches. ' steps=3200,3600 ' . <br />
   11 - Modify classes and filters.
 The object to detect is one and so classes=1.
 Calculate filters=(classes + 5)*number of mask.
 In yolov3.cfg, number of mask is 3 because mask=6,7,8 is written.
 Therefore, set filters=18. <br />
-  12- In darknet YOLO, you can set which layer is frozen using a parameter stopbackward=1 like the image below in person-frozen.cfg file.<br />
+  12- In darknet YOLO, you can set which layer is frozen using a parameter stopbackward=1 like the snippet below in person-frozen.cfg file.<br />

    ```
    [shortcut]